CCTV Privacy Notice

-We have CCTV installed outside our buildings and fire stations for the purposes of public and staff safety, crime prevention through deterrence and detection, accident and incident investigation.
+We have CCTV installed outside our buildings and fire stations for public and staff safety, crime prevention through deterrence and detection, and for accident and incident investigation.

-We also have mobile CCTV and data recorders mounted on AF&RS vehicles, which is used for accident and incident investigations, identifying engine emissions, fuel consumption, vehicle mileage and driving hours, public and staff safety, crime prevention through deterrence and detection, Fire Investigation, providing a pool of learning experiences for training purposes which will assist in improving operational tactics and command, reducing insurance claims and associated insurance premiums where possible
+We also have mobile CCTV and data recorders mounted on AF&RS vehicles.
+This footage can be used for all the above, and also for identifying engine emissions, fuel consumption, vehicle mileage and driving hours.
+It provides a pool of learning experiences for training purposes that we can use to assist in improving operational tactics and command, and for reducing insurance claims and associated insurance premiums where possible.

-The Fire and Rescue Service Act 2004 makes it a requirement that we secure the provision of the personnel, services and equipment necessary to efficiently deliver a Fire and Rescue Service.
-As an employer, we have an obligation to safeguard our employees and to comply with the various Health & Safety legislation.
+The Fire and Rescue Service Act 2004 makes it a requirement to secure the provision of the personnel, services and equipment necessary to efficiently deliver a Fire and Rescue Service.
+We also have an obligation to safeguard our employees, and to comply with Health & Safety legislation.

-Under the General Data Protection Regulation (GDPR) our lawful basis on which we collect and use this information will depend on the reason for its use, such as:
+Under the General Data Protection Regulation (GDPR) 2016, our lawful basis on which we collect and use this information depends on the reason for its use: